Do something a little different and book an unusual holiday to a unique destination.

-It’s the best time to try something new, like taking a cruise down the Amazon river, or why not check out the multitude of festivals happening in Melbourne?
+It’s the best time to try something new, like taking an unusual package holiday cruise down the Amazon river, or why not check out the multitude of festivals happening in Melbourne?
 Think the Formula 1 Grand Prix, Fashion Festival, Food & Drink Festival, and the world’s third-largest comedy festival.
 Doesn’t quite beat the water fight festivals happening in Thailand during Songkran, but it’s close.

 Considering the month is named after the Greek goddess of fertility, it’s no wonder May is the perfect month for travelling: everything is new, and fresh, and reborn following the harsh winters – at least, in the northern hemisphere.
 Even the depths of Russia can be enjoyable during this spring month, with longer days and the White Nights Festival in St. Petersburg making the chilly weather worth it.

 If you don’t fancy freezing though, there are plenty of funky things to try out in the warmer parts of the world.
 Such as, the start of the Komodo dragon mating season on the Indonesian isle of Komodo, which sees rival males face off and fight.
 Definitely not something you’ll see on the beaches at Benidorm.